tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 a Factor data structure.
 This means that it has categorical data.
 In this case three different species.

-In R a data frame is a data structure for storing two-dimensional data, i.e. like a spreadsheet with rows and columns.
+In R a data frame is a data structure for storing two-dimensional data.
 In a data frame each column contains the same type of data and each row has values for each column.

 .. sidebar:: What is the difference between vectors, lists and data frames?